workframers/artemis/doc/08_the_network_chain.md

 ```

 The above example is pretty useless, however, because it's just logging our
 operation (query/mutation).
-And, in fact, it's invalid according the spec
+And, in fact, it's invalid according to the spec
 defined within Artemis.
-A network step should return -- you guessed it -- a
+A network step should return a core.async channel.
-core.async channel.
-Ultimately, that channel stands as the representation of
+Ultimately, that channel stands as the representation of things happening over
-things happening over the network.
+the network.

 Let's update our example, then: